inrialearninglab/ai4t/docs/O1-Mooc/module-2-what-is-meant-by-ai/2-2-what-is-artificial-intelligence-actually/2-2-1v-what-is-artificial-intelligence.en.md

 ---
-title: 2.3.1 Video What is Artificial Intelligence?
+title: 2.2.1 Video What is Artificial Intelligence?
 description:
+type: video
 ---

 # What is Artificial Intelligence?